Eskimo: Language family

-The Eskimo–Aleut family of languages includes two cognate branches: the Aleut (Unangan) branch and the Eskimo branch.
+The Eskimo–Aleut (also known as Eskaleut or Inuit–Yupik–Unangan) family of languages includes two cognate branches: the Aleut (Unangan) branch and the Inuit–Yupik branch.

-The number of cases varies, with Aleut languages having a greatly reduced case system compared to those of the Eskimo subfamily.
-Eskimo–Aleut languages possess voiceless plosives at the bilabial, coronal, velar and uvular positions in all languages except Aleut, which has lost the bilabial stops but retained the nasal.
-In the Eskimo subfamily a voiceless alveolar lateral fricative is also present.
+The number of cases varies, with Aleut languages having a greatly reduced case system compared to those of the Inuit–Yupik subfamily.
+Inuit–Yupik–Unangan languages possess voiceless plosives at the bilabial, coronal, velar and uvular positions in all languages except Aleut, which has lost the bilabial stops but retained the nasal.
+In the Inuit–Yupik subfamily a voiceless alveolar lateral fricative is also present.

-The Eskimo sub-family consists of the Inuit language and Yupik language sub-groups.
-The Sirenikski language, which is virtually extinct, is sometimes regarded as a third branch of the Eskimo language family.
+The Inuit–Yupik sub-family consists of the Inuit and Yupik language sub-groups.
+The Sirenik language, which is virtually extinct, is sometimes regarded as a third branch of the Inuit–Yupik language family.
 Other sources regard it as a group belonging to the Yupik branch.